 Use A Desktop Vs. A Smartphone When Signing Up For Social Media Accounts

 One thing to avoid when you sign up for sites like Twitter and Instagram on your desktop is giving the app your phone number.
 Usually during the intial sign up is when apps ask for certain permissions.
 Placing a phone number on your account is one of them.
 The most common type of permissions that apps ask for involve giving the app access to a smartphone’s Internet connectivity and full network access.In order to find out what privacy rights you are giving up or what sort of data you are sharing you can access your app settings.
 Here is where you can turn off individual permessions per application.

 Using Multiple Devices

 In addition to using different browsers on your desktop, a quick and simple way to stay safe online is by getting a second mobile device.
-Recently I purchased a used IPodTouch to maintain my online adult business.
-Now I have two mobile devices each with it’s very own lifestyle.
+Previously I a used IPodTouch to maintain my online adult business and then recently I picked up an LGAristo to handle my adult campaigns.
+Now I have several mobile devices each with it’s very own lifestyle.
 This way I don’t have to worry about my social media accounts connecting to my contacts or linking my accounts.

 Do Not Use The Same Email Address

 Most applications including Facebook have a search option using your email address.
 You can access your privacy setting and turn the ability to be found via your email address off apps like Facebook,Tumblr and Twitter.
 However this does not protect you from being found via a google search with your email address if you post it online.
 A great number of cammodels have personal webpages and blogs used to advertise themselves.
 Often times you will see an email address added as a form of contact.
 Do not use the same email that you use for friends and family that you would use for your sexy online profiles.
 For example mainstreamjayne@gmail dot com should never be used when signing up for your sexworker Facebook,Instagram and twitter accounts.
 Create a new email just for the xrated stuff.